Noovolari/leapp/docs/edit-session.md

 - Tenant ID
 - Location

-After modifying all the parameters, an option to test if they are valid is *test credential generation*:
+After modifying all the parameters, a user can test their validity with *test credential generation*:

 ![](../../images/testconnection.png)

-Clicking this link allow Leapp to do a dry run on your parameters, if valid a new set of credentials will be generated (but not used) and a successfull toast will appear.
+Clicking this button allows Leapp to do a dry run on your parameters, and if valid, a new set of credentials will be generated (but not used) and an informative toast will appear to tell you that they can be used successfully.